sypsyp97/GA_COCO_Object_Detection/README.md

 - `src/`: This directory contains the main source code and utility scripts that aid in various tasks for the project.
 - `get_datasets/`: This directory includes scripts for data acquisition.
-- `figures.ipynb`: A Jupyter notebook used for generating figures for the master thesis.
-- `test.py`: A Python script that is used for testing the application with the Caltech101 dataset.
+- `example.py`: A Python script that is used for testing the application with the Caltech101 dataset.
 - `requirements.txt`: Specifies the libraries and their respective versions required for this project.